-In some industrial Ethernet installations the shielding of the RJ45 connection is attached to the casing via a condenser; see 1 in the above diagram.
+In some industrial business Ethernet installations the shielding of the RJ45 connection is attached to the casing via a condenser; see 1 in the above diagram.

-The Ethernet shielding for the operator panel is directly connected to the casing; see 2 in the above diagram.
+The Ethernet shielding for the operator panel is connected directly to the casing; see 2 in the above diagram.

-1. Check whether the shielding for the other Ethernet entity is earthed directly or via a condenser.
+1. Check if the shielding for the other Ethernet entity is earthed directly or via a condenser.

 Note: In many cases it is not recommended to connect both ends of shielded Ethernet cables to the casing.
-This could cause a humming or earth loop.
-Even unshielded cable would create fewer communication errors.
+This could cause humming or an earth loop.
+Unshielded cable could incur even fewer communication errors.